What we're doing

 People inhabited and cultivated this area from more than 3,000 years ago until around 200 years ago.
 There are archaeological remains across the site.
 More recently, Schiehallion was the setting for Reverend Neville Maskelyne’s 18th century experiment in ‘weighing the world’, where it is thought that contours were used on land for the first time.
 There is a memorial to commemorate this at the entrance of the Braes of Foss car park.

 The Schiehallion road is a clearway, enforced by Perth and Kinross Council.
-The only parking is parking at the Braes of Foss car park.
+Parking is at the Braes of Foss car park.
 The mountain path goes as far as the rocky summit ridge.
 From there, walk across boulders to reach the summit.